haraka/Haraka/docs/Logging.md

 The loglevel file provides a finger-friendly way to change the loglevel on the CLI.
 Use it like so: `echo DEBUG > config/loglevel`.
 When the level in log.ini is set and the loglevel file is present, the loglevel file wins.
 During runtime, whichever was edited most recently wins.

 ## Logging API

 Logging conventions within Haraka

+This section pertains to the built in logging.
+For log plugins like ([haraka-plugin-syslog](https://github.com/haraka/haraka-plugin-syslog)), refer to the plugin's docs.

 See also
 ------------------